Toronto subway: Lines

 Line 1 Yonge–University is the longest and busiest rapid transit line in the system.
 It opened as the Yonge subway in 1954 with a length of 7.4 km and since then has grown to a length of 38.8 km.
 The modern line is U-shaped, having two northern terminals – at Vaughan Metropolitan Centre and – and its southern end at Union station in downtown Toronto.
+As of 62 2026, an extension of Line 1 northwards to Richmond Hill is being procured, with five new stations and a planned opening date in the 2030s.

 Line 2 Bloor–Danforth, opened in 1966, runs parallel to Bloor Street and Danforth Avenue between Kipling station in Etobicoke and Kennedy station in Scarborough.
-Construction started in 2021 on a three-stop extension of Line 2 northeastward from Kennedy station to Sheppard Avenue and McCowan via Scarborough City Centre.
+Construction on a three-stop extension of Line 2 northeastward from Kennedy station to Sheppard Avenue and McCowan via Scarborough City Centre began in 2021, with a planned opening date in the 2030s.

-Line 4 Sheppard opened in 2002 running eastwards under Sheppard Avenue East from Sheppard–Yonge station on Line 1 to Don Mills station; it is the shortest rapid transit line in Toronto at a length of 5.5 km and the only one without any open sections.
+Line 4 Sheppard, opened in 2002, runs eastward under Sheppard Avenue East from Sheppard–Yonge station on Line 1 to Don Mills station; it is the shortest rapid transit line in Toronto at a length of 5.5 km and the only one without any open sections.

-As of December 2022, three new lines are under construction, two light rail lines and one subway line.